fimac/commanded_learnings/README.md

 [debug] Subscription "Accounts.ProcessManagers.TransferMoney"@"$all" is enqueueing 1 event(s)
 ```

+When the event, for example account opened, is emitted, the projects are listening for this event and then update the projection version table, and
+then finally the read model (in the example, the accounts table).

 The below output is from the multi function in BankAPI.Accounts.Projectors.AccountOpened.
+Looking at the debug logs, this is where confirmation
+of the received event is listed.

 ```
 event *******: %BankAPI.Accounts.Events.AccountOpened{